mtrinh11/Trinh_Minh_coding_challenge/README.md

 - Run with Python version 3.12.2
 - Have tkinter installed
     - on mac: `brew install python-tk`
+- Run system in light-mode as not to not interfere with coloring.

 ## Installation/Build/Run
 - Download files from Github